June 25

 Sharply sloped sides = smaller flat cooking surface.

 The more sloped the sides, the less flat cooking surface there is.
-This is important because it affects the overall usability of the pan.
-In other words, if you want a skillet with more flat cooking surface, buy one with fairly straight sides (or go with a sauté pan--though this is not a no brainer decision, for reasons we'll get to in a minute).
+This affects the usability of the pan.
+In other words, if you want a frying pan with more flat cooking surface, buy one with fairly straight sides (or go with a sauté pan--though this is not a no brainer decision, for reasons we'll get to in a minute).

-What if you could have only one skillet?
-We think a 12-inch clad stainless steel skillet is the best choice for an all-around pan.
-Clad stainless steel is the most versatile cookware material, usable for everything from eggs to searing steaks, and the 12-inch size accommodates most cooking tasks.
-Clad stainless pans are durable and non-reactive, don't require seasoning, and will last for decades.
-They are easy to wash if you use them correctly (i.e., don't use high heat, heat oil before adding food, let food release naturally before stirring or turning).
+We think a 12-inch clad stainless steel skillet with slightly angled sides is the best choice for most people.
+Clad stainless steel is the most versatile cookware, usable for everything (if you know the right techniques), and the 12-inch size accommodates most cooking tasks.
+Clad stainless pans are durable, non-reactive, don't require seasoning, and will last for decades.

 This All-Clad tri-ply skillet with a lid is a great option for a versatile skillet.

-However, no pan is good at everything, so many cooks like to have more than one type and size of skillet.
+However, many cooks like to have more than one type and size of skillet, which makes sense.

-In fact, most serious cooks own a number of skillets (plus a sauté pan or two) in various sizes and styles.
-For example, they may have an 8-inch skillet for small jobs, a nonstick skillet for sticky and delicate foods (eggs and fish), a 10- or 12-inch clad stainless for general use (we recommend the larger size for the most versatility), a cast iron skillet for high heat searing, and a sauté pan for braising and poaching--plus maybe a deep sauté pan for deep frying and many other tasks (a deep sauté pan is one of the most versatile pans in your kitchen--more on this in a minute).
+In fact, most serious cooks own a few skillets (plus a sauté pan or two) in various sizes and styles.
+They may have an 8-inch skillet for small jobs, a nonstick skillet for eggs, a 10- or 12-inch clad stainless for general use (we recommend the larger size for the most versatility), a cast iron skillet for high heat searing, and a sauté pan for braising and poaching--plus maybe a deep sauté pan for deep frying and many other tasks (a deep sauté pan is one of the most versatile pans in your kitchen--more on this in a minute).

 What's the best general purpose skillet?

-This will vary depending on your cooking style, but our recommendation for a general purpose skillet--one you can use for almost everything--our recommendation is a 12-inch clad stainless skillet.
+This varies depending on your cooking style, but our recommendation for a general purpose skillet is a 12-inch clad stainless skillet.
+Even better if it comes with a lid.

 What Is a Sauté Pan?

 A sauté pan (pronounced "saw-tay") has straight sides--that is, sides at a right angle to the cooking surface.
 It should always come with a lid.
-The sides are typically a little deeper than most skillets.
+The sides can be slightly deeper than those of a skillet.

-Yes, you can use a skillet for these tasks too--IF it has a lid and IF it's deep enough--but the sauté pan lends itself particularly well to them: the straight sides provide slower evaporation and are also safer because cooking liquids are less prone to slosh over the sides.
+You can use a skillet for these tasks too--IF it has a lid and IF it's deep enough--but a sauté pan is designed for them: the straight sides provide slower evaporation, and they're safer to cook liquids in.

 Types of Sauté Pans

-There aren't nearly as many variations on sauté pans as there are on skillet pans.
+There aren't as many variations of sauté pans as there are skillet pans, but here are a few.

 The deep sauté pan has taller sides than a standard sauté pan.
 Here is the All-Clad tri-ply 6qt deep sauté:

-Note the helper handle, which is more common on sauté pans than skillets because they're bulkier and a little harder to maneuver.
+Note the helper handle, which is more common on sauté pans than skillets because they're bulkier and heavier than frying pans.

-Sauteuse Pan: Sauté pans, like skillets, can also have one long handle or two short handles.
-If a sauté pan has two short handles, it often has a domed lid and is called a rondeau, brazier, or sauteuse pan (yep, just like short-handled skillet pans--another reason not to get too hung up on the name):
+Sauteuse Pan: If a sauté pan has two short handles, it often has a domed lid and is called a rondeau, brazier, or sauteuse pan (similar to short-handled skillet pans--another reason not to get too hung up on the name):

 How Sauté Pans are Sized

-Sauté pans are sized by volume rather than diameter--another hint that they're designed for cooking with liquids (while skillet pans are not).
+Sauté pans are sized by volume-another hint that they're designed for cooking with liquids (while frying pans are not).

-In the US, the volumetric measure is usually quarts.
+In the US, the volumetric measure is usually quarts but can also be in liters.

 This is a bit of an apples-to-oranges comparison as far as cooking surface, which we talk about more below.
-But here's the thing: the lid to your 3- or 4-quart sauté pan (or 6-quart deep sauté pan) will probably fit your 10-inch skillet.
+But it's handy to know, because the lid to your 3- or 4-quart sauté pan (or 6-quart deep sauté pan) will probably fit your 10-inch skillet.
 And the lid to your 5- or 6-quart shallow sauté pan will probably fit your 12-inch skillet.

 Cooking Surface

 Because the sides of a sauté pan are vertical, the entire bottom of the pan is cooking surface.
-Thus, a sauté pan of roughly the same size as a skillet is going to have more flat cooking surface.
+Thus, it has more flat cooking surface than a similar-sized frying pan.

 So you get more bang for your buck with a sauté pan.
 But that doesn't always make it the better choice.
 (More on this in a minute.)